NDU-CSC413/lectures-md/c++review.md

 You can run the above code [here](https://godbolt.org/z/4EacM3)

-Note that  when when an rvalue reference  is used, it is used as a lvalue reference.
-This is called **move semantics is not passed through** .For the example the following recursive function gives an error
+__Note__ that  when an rvalue reference  is used, it is used as a lvalue reference.
+This is called **move semantics is not passed through** .
+For the example the following recursive function gives an error

 ```cpp
 void doit(std::string&& s){